Life release

-Life release is a traditional Buddhist practise of saving the lives of beings that were destined for slaughter.
+Life release, also known as merit release, mercy release, fangsheng (from Mandarin Chinese 放生) or prayer animal release, is a Buddhist practise of releasing animals held captive with the presumed intention of saving their lives, if they were destined for slaughter, or of giving them back their freedom, as animals nowadays are commonly sold with the explicit purpose to be released for making merit, along with gaining personal merit, or good luck, by performing the act.
 This practise is performed by all schools of Buddhism: Theravada, Mahayana and Vajrayana.
 It is known as "Tsethar" in Tibetan Buddhism.